 Wicked to the Core Characters

-I’m writing the strategy guides for these characters at the moment.
+I’ve written strategy guides for each of the Wicked to the Core villains.
 Click their name to see my guide!

 - Dr Facilier (The Shadow Man) from The Princess and the Frog